datalayer/datalayer/docs/notebook/kernels/comms.md

 ---
-title: Jupyter Kernel Comms
+title: Jupyter Comms
 ---

-# Jupyter Kernel Comms
+# Jupyter Comms

 [Notebook Comms](https://jupyter-notebook.readthedocs.io/en/latest/comms.html) allow custom messages between the frontend and the kernel.

 They are used, for instance, in ipywidgets to update widget state.